Nuke User Guide v2.1

 Similar to a Linux shell, Nuke has a generic command word for listing child directories: ls

-In the table below, you can find what ls does at each level of the Directory.
+In the table below, you can find what ls

-Current Level What Happens?
+Current Level | What Happens? |

-ls <module code> shows all the categories in the Category List of that module
+Root | ls shows all your modules in your Module Listls <module code> shows all the categories in the Category List of that module |

-ls <category name> shows all the tasks in the Task List of that category
+Module | ls shows all your categories in the module’s Category Listls <category name> shows all the tasks in the Task List of that category |

-ls <task description> shows all the files in the File List of that task
+Category | ls shows all your tasks in the category’s Task Listls <task description> shows all the files in the File List of that task |

-Task ls shows all your files in the task’s File List
+Task | ls shows all your files in the task’s File List |

-File You cannot ls here! 😦
+File | You cannot ls here! 😦 |

 The above commands have to be done in their corresponding directories.
 On the other hand, the commands below can be done in any directory, but may require you to enter additional information.

 Both List commands (with the exception of List your Tasks Sorted by Deadline or Priority and List your Tasks at Specified Time Period) and Delete commands function by first filtering the relevant items from the keywords that you provide.
-You can further choose to enter -e to filter using the exact keyword, and -a to filter across all the directories.
+You can further choose to enter

+to filter across all the directories.
 For more information on how filtering is done, see here.

 a.
 List your Modules

-lsm will show your filtered module(s) in your Module List.
+will show your filtered module(s) in your Module List.

 Format